 Venomous snakes are species of the suborder Serpentes that produce venom.
 This venom, highly modified saliva, is injected through highly specialized teeth for prey immobilization and self-defense.
 Only 20% of all snakes in the world are venomous and about 20% of all the snakes in the United States are venomous.
-That means 80% of snakes are mostly harmless to people.
+That means 80% of snakes are largely harmless to people.
 All venomous snakes in Virginia have large triangular or diamond-shaped heads, elliptical pupils and heat-sensing pits.
 Most snakes will only bite when startled or harassed, and all are important in the population control of rodents.
 In Virginia, there are timber rattlesnakes, northern copperheads, and eastern cottonmouths.

 The timber rattlesnake (Crotalus horridus) is found in the mountainous regions of Virginia as well as the Dismal Swamp.
 Adults range from 30 to 60 inches in length and come in a variety of color patterns.
 They can have a base color of yellow, brown, or tan but all will have a dark-colored zigzag pattern.
 The rattle that distinguishes this snake is added at the end of each shed and can easily be broken.
 Some people believed that counting the rattles indicates age but it does not.
 Like many snakes, the timber rattlesnake eats small mammals, such as rodents, and the occasional bird or frog.
 Coastal populations of the timber rattlesnake are state endangered but mountainous population are not.